clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 layout: article
 ---

-This guide is intended to help you use Clojure's JDBC wrapper, the java.jdbc contrib library.
+This guide is intended to help you use Clojure's JDBC wrapper, the `java.jdbc` Contrib library.

 ## Contents